High order discretization methods for spatial-dependent epidemic models: Spatial discretization

 Alternatively, we can transform the disk into a square, and then use a one-dimensional Gauss-Legendre rule to approximate the integral.
 First, we transform the disk with radius $\delta$ to the rectangle $[0,\delta] \times [0, 2 \pi]$ in the $r-\theta$ plane.
 Next, the rectangle $[0,\delta] \times [0, 2 \pi]$ is mapped to $[0,1] \times [0,1]$ on the $\xi-\eta$ plane by using the linear transformation

 that has a Jacobian $2 \pi \delta$.
 Using these transformations, the original integral

 takes the form

 There are several approaches for computing multiple integrals based on numerical integration of one-dimensional integrals.
-In this paper, we use the Gauss-Legendre quadrature rule on the unit interval \cite{Trefethen:2008:GaussQuadrature}; other options include generalized Gaussian quadrature rules as described in \cite{Ma/Rokhlin/Wandzura:1996:GeneralizedQuadrature}.
+In this paper, we use the Gauss--Legendre quadrature rule on the unit interval \cite{Trefethen:2008:GaussQuadrature}; other options include generalized Gaussian quadrature rules as described in \cite{Ma/Rokhlin/Wandzura:1996:GeneralizedQuadrature}.
 The integral \eqref{doubleintegral} can be approximated by